Tutorials: How OTIF100 works

 The signal to anticipate some orders is when Load on CCRs (all of them) is below 80%-90%.
 Releasing another order will increase the load on one or more of the CCRs and this will tell us that we are not going to waste any capacity where it matters: the CCR that dictates flow.

 Calculated load depends on Parts Per Hour.
 If you observe that usually you are releasing ahead of time even when calculated date is beyond desired date, then it is possible that your "parts per hour" are below actual capacity of the line.
-Increase these by 5% and see what happens for a week.
+Increase these by 5% and see what happens for at least a week.

 Warning: if parts per hour are above reality, you will be promising dates impossible to deliver.
 Therefore, it is better for you to be on the safe side and releasing earlier from time to time than committing to impossible loads, which launches your plant on a negative spiral.